pallets/jinja/docs/extensions.rst

 The autoescape extension allows you to toggle the autoescape feature from within the template.
-If the environment's :attr:`~Environment.autoescape` setting is set to `False` it can be activated, if it's `True` it can be activated.
+If the environment's :attr:`~Environment.autoescape` setting is set to `False` it can be activated, if it's `True` it can be deactivated.
 The setting overriding is scoped.

 .. _writing-extensions: